-A: The MCPS District Volunteer Coordinator runs all criminal background checks through a company called Sterling.
-The report that Sterling issues includes only information on criminal convictions, and will not include any financial or education history.
+A: The MCPS District Volunteer Coordinator runs all criminal background checks through a company called Victig.
+The report that Victig issues includes only information on criminal convictions, and will not include any financial or education history.
+The Coordinator then sends the appropriate email or hard copy notification directly to the applicant.
 In the event that a criminal history is reported, the MCPS Director of Human Resources will contact the applicant to discuss the report.
 The Coordinator only shares a volunteer's status (i.e., supervised or unsupervised) with a teacher or secretary upon request.
 The Coordinator does not share information in the volunteer application or background check report with anyone.